-VH-TQQ. de Havilland DHC-8-102. c/n 204.
+VH-TQQ. de Havilland Canada DHC-8-102. c/n 204.

-Entered onto the Canadian Aircraft Register as C-GFUM
+Entered onto the Canadian Aircraft Register as 'C-GFUM' - ?

 Registered to de Havilland Canada

-First flown as C-GFUM - February 20, 1990
+First flown as 'C-GFUM' - ?

-Configured to seat 36 passengers
+It was configured to seat 36 passengers

 Entered onto the Australian Aircraft Register as VH-TQQ - March 30, 1990